delan/www.azabani.com/drafts/spelling-grammar-2.md

     <img width="167" height="102" src="/images/spammar2-ink-overflow.png" srcset="/images/spammar2-ink-overflow.png 2x">
 </div></figure>

-To be clear, this behaviour is generally considered desirable, and Firefox even supports it for all markup, not just ::selection.
+This behaviour is generally considered desirable, at least when there are unselected characters, so Blink isn’t exactly *wrong* here.
 It’s definitely possible to make the active-selection tests account for this — and the tools to do so already exist in the Web Platform Tests — but I don’t have the time to pursue this right now.

 <div class="_commit"><a href="https://crrev.com/c/2850068/52..76"><code>PS76</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>